Banking & ATM Fees in Colombia (2026)

 ATMs (cajeros automáticos) are widespread.
 Bancolombia and Davivienda are the most reliable for international cards.
 Typical ATM fee is COP 15,000–20,000 (~$4–5) per transaction.
 Wise works well for transfers.
 Be cautious of 'express kidnapping' schemes around ATMs late at night — use machines inside malls or supermarkets.

-The recommended card stack for Colombia
+The card stack for Colombia

 Wise